ptaconet/modisfast/README.md

 #>  $ url       : chr  "https://opendap.cr.usgs.gov/opendap/hyrax/MOD11A1.006/h17v08.ncml.nc4?MODIS_Grid_Daily_1km_LST_eos_cf_projectio"| __truncated__ "https://gpm1.gesdisc.eosdis.nasa.gov/opendap/GPM_L3/GPM_3IMERGDF.06/2017/01/3B-DAY.MS.MRG.3IMERG.20170101-S0000"| __truncated__ "https://gpm1.gesdisc.eosdis.nasa.gov/opendap/GPM_L3/GPM_3IMERGDF.06/2017/01/3B-DAY.MS.MRG.3IMERG.20170102-S0000"| __truncated__ "https://gpm1.gesdisc.eosdis.nasa.gov/opendap/GPM_L3/GPM_3IMERGDF.06/2017/01/3B-DAY.MS.MRG.3IMERG.20170103-S0000"| __truncated__ ...
 #>  $ destfile  : chr  "MOD11A1.006/MOD11A1.006.2017001_2017030.h17v08.nc4" "GPM_L3/GPM_3IMERGDF.06/3B-DAY.MS.MRG.3IMERG.20170101-S000000-E235959.V06.nc4" "GPM_L3/GPM_3IMERGDF.06/3B-DAY.MS.MRG.3IMERG.20170102-S000000-E235959.V06.nc4" "GPM_L3/GPM_3IMERGDF.06/3B-DAY.MS.MRG.3IMERG.20170103-S000000-E235959.V06.nc4" ...
 #>  $ fileDl    : logi  TRUE TRUE TRUE TRUE TRUE TRUE ...
-#>  $ fileSize  : num  274915 60802 60817 60827 60794 ...
+#>  $ fileSize  : num  633387 60802 60817 60827 60794 ...
 #>  $ dlStatus  : num  3 3 3 3 3 3 3 3 3 3 ...
 #> NULL

+(tot_weight <- sum(res_dl$fileSize)/1000000)
+#> [1] 2.461542
 ```

+2.5 Mb in total \!

-It is also possible to subset the bands to download with the parameter
+We could also have subset the bands to download, using the parameter
 `variables` of the function `odr_get_url()`.

 To further import the data in R, have a look at the section [Important
 note regarding the further import of the data in
 R](#important-note-regarding-the-further-import-of-the-data-in-r) \!

-Simple or advanced data download and import workflows are provided in
+Simple or advanced data download and import workflows are provided
-the vignettes `vignette("simple_workflow")` and
+respectively in the vignettes `vignette("opendapr1")` and
-`vignette("advanced_workflow")`.
+`vignette("opendapr2")`.

 ## Important note regarding the further import of the data in R

 Various packages and related classes can be used to read the data
 downloaded through OPeNDAP.
 If `raster` is surely the most famous class
 for raster objects, many packages facilitate the use of spatiotemporal
+data cubes in formats such as those proposed through opendapr
-data cubes.
-For instance, MODIS or VIIRS products can be imported as a
+(e.g. NetCDF).
+For instance, MODIS or VIIRS products can be imported as
-`stars` object from the excellent
+a `stars` object from the excellent
 [`stars`](https://cran.r-project.org/package=stars) package for data
 cubes manipulation.
 All the data can also be imported as `ncdf4` objects
 using e.g. the [`ncdf4`](https://cran.r-project.org/package=ncdf4)